 This slideshow requires Adobe Flash Player.
 The player is free and can be downloaded from Here.

-Street Neighborhood Area Plan, the City of Mesa has contracted
+the City of Mesa contracted with

-an innovative tool to encourage and guide infill development and
+innovative tool to encourage and guide infill development and

 redevelopment of property along the existing and future light